 - Ditch printed parking tickets and download the Parking Tag app.
 Tip: switch off the automatic text message alert or you’ll pay an extra 20cent on each ticket.

-- Refuse receipts when possible and appropriate.
+- Refuse receipts when possible and appropriate, they aren’t recyclable.

 - Ask for no-straws when buying drinks in restaurants and bars.